 Email Listserv Group

-Join our listserv, which is a Yahoo email group.
+Join our listserv, which is a Yahoo email group, by sending an email to Info@vtfn.org.
 A listserv is an email list for communicating with all the people who have subscribed to the same list.
 The purpose of our listserv is to provide an opportunity to share information, foster connections, and support each other.
-Please let us know if you have any trouble joining or questions once you’re a member.
+Please let us know if you have any trouble joining after we email you an invitation or questions once you’re a member.

 Would you like to talk with another parent?
 Learning that your child has a special health need or developmental disability can be isolating and frightening.
 You don’t need to be alone.